-Enter the total number of true negatives and number of false positives into the calculator to determine the specificity.
+Enter the total number of true negatives and the number of false positives into the calculator to determine the specificity.

 Specificity Formula